-The background picture is of the Old Bridge Pontypridd , built at the fourth attempt over the River Taff, South Wales by William Edwards in 1756.
-It was a miracle of engineering and innovation and is still standing.
-It was the longest single span stone bridge in the world for 40 years and I like it as the background image for What’s the PONT.
+This is an image of the Old Bridge Pontypridd , built at the fourth attempt in 1756, by William Edwards over the River Taff, South Wales.
+Still standing, it was a miracle of engineering and innovation, the worlds longest single span stone bridge for 40 years.

 What’s the PONT is about learning.
-The things I’ve learnt or find interesting and want to share with a few friends.
+The things I’ve learnt or find interesting and want to share.
 Pont is the Welsh for bridge, and ‘What’s the PONT’ is also just that, a bridge.
-I’m interested in learning and sharing knowledge for the greater good and because I think its important.
-This is what PONT is about, nothing more.
+I’m interested in learning and sharing knowledge for the greater good and because I think it is an important and hopefully useful thing to do.